DerekTurtleRoe/N64DB/README.md

 - Nintendo 64 disk drive
 - iQue
 - Aleck64
-- Virtual Console extracted Nintendo 64 ROMs
+- Nintendo 64 software extracted from various other sources (Virtual Console, Switch Online, rereleases and ports, etc.)

 #### How is this database generated?